Monstera deliciosa shrub, aka the Split Leaf Philodendron or Swiss Cheese Plant, adds a touch of dark green decor to any room inside your home!

 Monstera Deliciosa Care

 With easy care and little maintenance, an indoor Monstera deliciosa is hard not to add to your plant collection!
-Monstera deliciosa likes room temperatures that stay warm and humid around 65-80 F. Feel free to mist the leaves to enhance the humidity just like it would receive in the wild.
+Monstera deliciosa plants likes room temperatures that stay warm and humid around 65-80 F. Feel free to mist the leaves to enhance the humidity just like it would receive in the wild.
 Monstera deliciosa pruning can help to keep your plant to the desired size and shape.

 Growers across the United States in USDA hardiness zones 9 and up can grow this tropical plant outdoors all year long.